hvignolo87/superside-challenge/README.md

 ### Relationships

 I checked that all the values in the `warehouse.clients.engagement_metrics.project_id` column corresponds to a value in the `warehouse.marts.dim_project.project_id` column.
-On the other hand, if I use this criteria to join them, some values looks odd.
+On the other hand, if I use this criterion to join them, some values look odd.
 For example, in some cases, the `engagement_date` was greater than the `date_project_ended` column, which is confusing.

 Another thing that I found is that, in the joined table, the `customer_id` differs from the one in the `dim_project` column.
 If I add this condition to the join statement, it happens that only ~90 rows match it.
 This also seemed weird to me, so I left it without this condition.

-After further analysis I wasn't able to ensure if there's a problem with the data or if I'm missing something, so I decided to join just for `project_id`.
+After further analysis, I wasn't able to determine if there was a problem with the data or if I was missing something, so I decided to join just for `project_id`.

 ## CI Pipeline